oracle-livelabs/database/datapump-x-platform-migration/03-xtts-prechecks/xtts-prechecks.md

-![Checking on source for Timestamp with local timezone dataypes](./images/precheck-task3b-src.png " ") In the lab there are no TSLTZ data types used.
-So no need to sync both DBTIMEZONEs or to handle data manually with expdp/impdp.
+![Checking on source for Timestamp with local timezone dataypes](./images/precheck-task3b-src.png " ") In the lab, there are no TSLTZ data types used.
+So there is no need to sync both DBTIMEZONEs or handle data manually with expdp/impdp.

 ## Task 4: Character Sets (SOURCE and TARGET)
 The source and target database must use compatible database character sets.
-* Details about compatible character sets "[General Limitations on Transporting Data](https://docs.oracle.com/en/database/oracle/oracle-database/19/spucd/general-limitations-on-transporting-data.html#GUID-28800719-6CB9-4A71-95DD-4B61AA603173)" are mentioned in the manual
+* Details about compatible character sets "[General Limitations on Transporting Data](https://docs.oracle.com/en/database/oracle/oracle-database/19/spucd/general-limitations-on-transporting-data.html#GUID-28800719-6CB9-4A71-95DD-4B61AA603173)" are mentioned in the documentation.

 So execute the next script again on __source__ and __target__: